vitalitylearning2021/accelLibs/PyCUDA.md

 from pycuda.compiler import SourceModule
 ```

-Then, the `iDivUp` function, which is the analogous of the `iDivUp` function typically used in CUDA/C/C++ codes (see High Performance Programming for Soft Computing, page 103), is defined; it is used to define the number of blocks in the launch grid:
+Then, the `iDivUp` function, which is the analogous of the `iDivUp` function typically used in CUDA/C/C++ codes (see High Performance Programming for Soft Computing, page 103), is defined; it is used to compute the number of blocks in the launch grid:

 ```python
 def iDivUp(a, b):